Environment: United States

-- Clean Air Act (CAA) – regulation of air emissions from stationary and mobile sources.
+- The Clean Air Act (CAA): regulation of air emissions from stationary and mobile sources.

-- Clean Water Act (CWA) – regulation of water discharges and quality standards for surface waters.
+- The Clean Water Act (CWA): regulation of water discharges and quality standards for surface waters.

-- Comprehensive Environmental Response, Compensation, and Liability Act (Superfund or CERCLA) – remediation of historic disposal sites.
+- The Comprehensive Environmental Response, Compensation, and Liability Act (Superfund or CERCLA): remediation of historic disposal sites and release reporting.

-- Dodd-Frank Wall Street Reform and Consumer Protection Act – requires disclosures associated with conflict minerals.
+- The Dodd-Frank Wall Street Reform and Consumer Protection Act: requires disclosures associated with conflict minerals.

-- Emergency Planning and Community Right-to-Know Act (EPCRA) – emergency planning and notification for hazardous and toxic chemicals.
+- The Emergency Planning and Community Right-to-Know Act (EPCRA): emergency planning and notification for hazardous and toxic chemicals.

-- Endangered Species Act (ESA) – protection of endangered and threatened species.
+- The Endangered Species Act (ESA): protection of endangered and threatened species.

-- Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) – registration of and controls over pesticides.
+- The Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA): registration of and controls over pesticides.

-- Hazardous Materials Transportation Act (HMTA) – regulation of hazardous materials in transportation.
+- The Hazardous Materials Transportation Act (HMTA): regulation of hazardous materials in transportation.

-- National Environmental Policy Act (NEPA) – requires federal agencies to consider environmental impacts of projects that could significantly impact the environment.
+- The National Environmental Policy Act (NEPA): requires federal agencies to consider environmental impacts of projects that could significantly impact the environment.

-- Oil Pollution Act – prevention of and responses to oil spills.
+- The Oil Pollution Act: prevention of and responses to oil spills.

-- Resource Conservation and Recovery Act (RCRA) – regulation of solid and hazardous waste management.
+- The Resource Conservation and Recovery Act (RCRA): regulation of solid and hazardous waste management.

-- Safe Drinking Water Act – establishes drinking water standards for tap water and rules for underground injection.
+- The Safe Drinking Water Act: establishes drinking water standards for tap water and rules for underground injection.

-- Toxic Substances Control Act (TSCA) – regulation of chemicals and products containing them.
+- The Toxic Substances Control Act (TSCA): regulation of chemicals and products containing them.

-Many states have enacted their own, sometimes more stringent and often overlapping, environmental regulatory programs.
-Some states have also adopted groundwater protection schemes, additional recycling, and extended producer responsibility requirements and state equivalents of NEPA.
+Many states have enacted their own, sometimes more stringent and often overlapping, environmental regulatory programmes.
+Some states have also adopted groundwater protection schemes, additional recycling and extended producer responsibility requirements and state equivalents of NEPA.

 Integrated Pollution Prevention and Control

 Superfund’s remediation authorities extend to soil pollution.
-Most states have adopted similar laws, and have also adopted separate voluntary cleanup and brownfields redevelopment programs that address soil and other media.
-See "Liability for Damage to the Environment" below.
+Most states have adopted similar laws, and have also adopted separate voluntary cleanup and brownfields redevelopment programmes that address soil and other media.

 Regulation of Waste

-Recycled materials and recycling activities may be exempted from hazardous waste regulations, generally if specified conditions are met.
+Wastes classified as "hazardous wastes," including certain specifically listed wastes and wastes that fail generic characteristics of toxicity, reactivity, corrosivity or flammability, are subject to a cradle-to-grave regulatory scheme, including detailed design and operating standards for treatment, storage and disposal facilities, which generally require state or federal treatment, storage and disposal permits.
+Substantial litigation and associated regulatory action have occurred with regard to what types of reused, recycled and reclaimed materials are subject to RCRA hazardous waste regulation.
 Almost all hazardous wastes are subject to stringent treatment requirements (incineration, stabilization) before they may go into a landfill.
-Universal wastes, including batteries, certain suspended or canceled pesticides, light bulbs and lamps and mercury-containing equipment (some states have expanded this list) are subject to streamlined hazardous waste storage, labeling, and transportation requirements.
-Municipal solid wastes and medical and infectious wastes are generally subject to state transportation and disposal requirements.
-Imports and exports of hazardous wastes are controlled by the RCRA.
+Universal wastes, including batteries, certain suspended or canceled pesticides, light bulbs and lamps and mercury-containing equipment (states can expand and have expanded this list) are subject to a set of streamlined hazardous waste storage, labeling, and transportation requirements.
+Municipal solid wastes are generally subject to state transportation and disposal requirements.
+Imports and exports of hazardous wastes are controlled by RCRA.

 Regulation of Air Emissions

 Larger sources also have to consider certain greenhouse gas emissions (GHGs) in the New Source Review process.
 Mobile sources such as vehicles, aircraft, and non-road vehicles and engines, and the formulation and use of fuels, are highly regulated under a variety of standards.
-Light-duty vehicles (ie, passenger cars) and light-duty trucks are subject to tailpipe emission standards that address various air pollutants and GHGs; new GHG standards for medium and heavy-duty vehicles will take effect beginning in 2021.
+Light duty vehicles (ie, passenger cars) and light-duty trucks are subject to tailpipe emission standards that address various air pollutants and GHGs.
 In addition, the CAA authorizes EPA to regulate fuels and fuel additives used in motor and non-road vehicles and engines if emissions from those products cause or contribute to air pollution that may reasonably be anticipated to endanger public health or welfare.
-In August 2016, EPA also finalized a finding that GHG emissions from certain classes of aircraft endanger human health and welfare, which is a precursor to adopting GHG standards for aircraft.

 Protection of Freshwater and Seawater